-- Normally four semesters of work at a recognized school of engineering, in addition to the three-year course here outlined, are necessary to finish a regular engineering course. - 1.
-Amount and Grade of Work.
-The student must complete 94 hours of work with an average grade of C. Honor points are computed on the basis of registered hours. - 2.
-Prescribed Work.
-Of the 94 hours required, the following are prescribed:
+- 1. Amount and Grade of Work.
+The student must complete the equivalent of 94 hours of work with an average grade of C. Honor points are computed on the basis of registered hours. - 2.
+PRESCRIBED WORK.
+The following course area-coverage is prescribed.

-THREE-YEAR GENERAL PRE-ENGINEERING COURSE
+THREE-YEAR GENERAL PRE-ENGINEERING COURSE Freshman Year